 Locomotive Breath with an Aqualung

 Right around the time I was enlightened to the fact that Jethro Tull was actually a band and not a solo artist, I remember picking out 1971's Aqualung on a weekend trip to Montreal with my Dad in the late '70s (along with the Rolling Stones' Black And Blue).
 With their distinctive sound led by Ian Anderson's flute, Jethro Tull sounds like a band from King Arthur's Court that discovered keyboards and amps.
 Their best selling album, this one stands up well from start to finish, especially with "Aqualung," "Cross-Eyed Mary,""Mother Goose," "Hymn 43," "Wind Up," and the blood-pumping "Locomotive Breath."
 (Fun fact: The name Jethro Tull was inspired by the 18th century agriculturist who invented the automatic seeding machine.)

 Discovering ELO's Strange Magic

-Another one from Buch Spieler Records in Montpelier during my 8th grade tour of duty as Governor Snelling's page, ELO's Discovery from 1979 features some of the best of their orchestral rock sound with some notable disco infusion.
-The prolific genius of frontman Jeff Lynne hits full stride with every track, especially "Shine A Little Love," "Confusion," "Need Her Love," "The Diary Of Horace Wimp," "Last Train To London," "Midnight Blue," "On The Run," and the charging rocker "Don't Bring Me Down," their biggest hit ever.
+Another one from Buch Spieler Records in Montpelier during my 8th grade tour of duty as Governor Snelling's Executive Page, ELO's Discovery from 1979 features some of the best of their orchestral rock sound with some notable disco infusion.
+The prolific genius of do-no-wrong frontman Jeff Lynne hits full stride with every track, especially "Shine A Little Love," "Confusion," "Need Her Love," "The Diary Of Horace Wimp," "Last Train To London," "Midnight Blue," "On The Run," and the charging rocker "Don't Bring Me Down," their biggest hit ever.